Wireless Image Retrieval at the Edge: Methods

-Along with $T_{1, 2, 3}$ we evaluate three alternative training strategies.
-First, corresponds to $T_{3}$ only and it is an end-to-end training of the entire network (feature encoder + JSCC autoencoder + classifier) in a single training step.
-The second method, $T_{1, 3}$, consists of the feature encoder pretraining $T_1$, followed by joint training of the entire network $T_3$.
+Along with $T_{1, 2, 3}$ we evaluate four alternative training strategies.
+The first one, denoted by $T_{3}$, corresponds to the end-to-end training of the entire network (feature encoder + JSCC autoencoder + classifier) in a single training step.
+The second method, $T_{1,2}$, consists of the feature encoder pretraining, $T_1$, followed by the JSCC autoencoder training, $T_2$ to reconstruct feature vectors with $L_1$ as the distortion measure.
+This method corresponds to using a JSCC scheme whose goal is to reconstruct the feature vector as reliably as possible without taking into account the accuracy of the retrieval task.
+After $T_2$, the feature encoder and the autoencoder are combined as in Fig. 2, but the joint training step, $T_3$, is not performed.
+The third method, $T_{1, 3}$, consists of the feature encoder pretraining, $T_1$, followed by joint training of the entire network, $T_3$.
 Finally, $T_{1, 3} + L_1$ approach is different from the $T_{1, 3}$ in that it combines the cross-entropy loss and $L_1$ loss, in the joint training phase.

 Note that, we opted for an architecture that employs a distinct feature encoder and a separate JSCC autoencoder to transmit the feature vector over the channel.
 We have then trained these components in multiple training steps.
-It is possible to introduce a simpler architecture with a single channel encoder at the edge device that maps the query image to the channel input vector.
+It is possible to introduce a simpler architecture with a single JSCC encoder at the edge device that maps the query image to the channel input vector.
 Thus, no decoding is required at the receiver, and the retrieval task is directly performed using the noisy channel symbols.
-To compare our method to this straightforward approach, we introduce JSCC FC, which follows the same structure as in Fig. \ref{fig:approach1}, except that the encoder is replaced by a single fully-connected layer and the decoder is removed.
+To compare our method to this straightforward approach, we introduce JSCC FC, which follows the same structure as in Fig.~\ref{fig:approach1}, except that the JSCC encoder is replaced by a single fully-connected layer and the JSCC decoder is removed.
 We train the whole network end-to-end for $50$ epochs with cross-entropy loss, learning rate of $0.01$, reduced to $0.001$ after 30 epochs, and a momentum of $0.9$.
 We also apply $L_2$ regularization, weighted by $5\cdot 10^{-4}$, to all the parameters, including ResNet-50, feature encoder and fully-connected classifier.